tengmx/tengmx.github.io/pages/team.md

 #### Open Positions

-Please email for opportunity in the lab.
+Please email for opportunities in the lab.
 Let's address data science challenges and conquer human diseases together.